rdadolf/dnnamo/docs/import.md

  2. Add a mechanism to halt the run after a fixed number of calls to `runstep`.

 The `runstep` function is provided by the framework, and it executes a single step of the model (for many networks, this is equivalent to a single minibatch).
-This callback exists because NNModel must be able to run the model in a couple different ways, so different `runstep` functions are supplied dynamically for different execution modes.
+This callback exists because Dnnamo must be able to run the model in a couple different ways, so different `runstep` functions are supplied dynamically for different execution modes.

 ## A Sample Model Wrapper